H3-gg/25th-Anniversary-Champioships/eng/Regulations_of_the_Heroes_of_Might_and_Magic_III_XXV_Anniversary_Championship_tournament.md

 3. After using all subjective restarts, Participant can use technical restarts.
 Additional conditions that must be meet to use those restarts, are determined in [Technichal Restarts Regulations](Technical_Restarts_Regulations_of_Heroes_of_Might_and_Magic_III_XXV_Anniversary_Championships_tournament.md).

 4. Participants can also use early meeting restarts.
 They are available if there is an interaction between Participtants in turn 115 on fast roads and 116 on medium roads, each Participtant has the right to request a restart of the early encounter, but this is not obligatory.
 Participtant interaction is defined as any Participtant-to-Participtant combat or takeover.
 Early encounter restarts can only be used if subjective restarts are no longer available.
+This doesnt apply to mirror templates.

 5. None of the restarts can be used to changing starting hero or starting bonus.